Product Testing

 We complete the majority of our product testing in our own in-house lab, which is controlled within the standards of our ISO 9001:2015-certified quality management system.
 All testing equipment is calibrated regularly and is capable of providing results which are in accordance with relevant regulatory and industry standards.
 Occasionally, we also utilize qualified third-party laboratories to validate or measure products as well.

-• Illuminance (lux): This is how much light hits a specific target in the distance.
-We measure this by using a handheld lux meter in a darkened room, or by using a lux meter inside a dark tunnel.
+- Illuminance (lux): This is how much light hits a specific target or surface in the distance.
+We measure this by using a lux meter inside a dark tunnel.
 The amount of light that reaches a target is inversely related to how far the light is shining.
 For this reason, illuminance, in lux, is always reported with the distance the light is shining.
 For example, "200 lux at 25 feet."

 We work to provide consistent, repeatable, and accurate measurements in all product specifications and marketing content.
 If you have questions or concerns about our testing procedures, the data we have reported, or if you would like more information about any specific test or measurement, please contact us at contact@diodedynamics.com